ojuuji/rb.db/docs/readme.md

 `name` is the set name on Rebrickable.

 `year` is the year when the set was released.
-Importance of this column is hard to overestimate.
-Years for the parts and colors are made using it.
-E.g. first year for the part is calculated as year of the set where this part was first used.
-And the part relationships, e.g. which part supersedes which, are also based on the part years.
+Fairly important column, as the usage years for the parts and colors are made using it.
+For example, a year, from which the part is used, is calculated as the year of a set where this part was used first.
+So, basically, if part+color combination is not available in any sets then it "does not exist".
+Because of this Rebrickable uses [Database Sets](https://rebrickable.com/sets/?theme=746) to avoid errors for parts which were not (yet) released within regular sets.

 `theme_id` is the set theme as a reference (foreign key) to [`themes.id`](#themes) column.

-`num_parts` is total number of parts in the set, including parts from minifigs, if it has any, but not including spare parts.
+`num_parts` is total number of parts in the set, including parts from minifigs if it has any, but not including spare parts.
 For example, set [60428-1](https://rebrickable.com/sets/60428-1/) has 114 standard parts, two minifigs with 6 and 20 parts, and 8 spare parts. `num_parts` is `140=114+6+20`.

 If the set includes other sets, for example [K4515-1](https://rebrickable.com/sets/K4515-1/), then parts from them are not counted in `num_parts` of the main set.